-Three of the most common ways to improve the quick ratio are:
+Three of the most common ways to improve the quick ratio are to:

-- Increase sales & inventory turnover: Discounting, increased marketing, and incentivizing sales staff can all be used to increase sales, which subsequently will increase the turnover of inventory.
+- Increase sales & inventory turnover: Increasing sales will subsequently increase the turnover of inventory.
 Since inventory is excluded from quick ratio calculations, selling your inventory would yield more cash, which is included in the quick ratio.

-- Pay short-term liabilities quickly: Managing your company’s liabilities is essential.
-Current liabilities are in the denominator of the quick ratio, and keeping them low will put your business in a better position.
+- Pay short-term liabilities quickly: Current liabilities are in the denominator of the quick ratio and keeping them low will put your business in a better position.
 This can be achieved by paying off creditors faster whenever possible and reducing the repayment terms for business loans.

 Examples of Other Liquidity Ratios

 Liquidity ratios are calculations that examine a company’s ability to cover short-term obligations.
-In addition to their use by company stakeholders to measure the financial health of a business, they can be used by investors, as well as creditors when determining whether to offer financing.
+In addition to their use by company stakeholders to measure the financial health of a business, they can be used by investors and creditors when determining whether a company meets the requirements to get a small business loan.
 Besides the quick ratio, the current ratio and cash ratio are also used.